-Over 295 landowners have enrolled more than 1.3 million acres to form 154 Block Management Areas.
+Nearly 300 landowners have enrolled approximately 1.3 million acres to form 164 Block Management Areas.

-Region 6 has over 295 landowners enrolling about 1.3 million acres in Block Management.
+Region 6 has nearly 300 landowners enrolling approximately 1.3 million acres in Block Management.
 These areas offer an excellent opportunity to hunt whitetail and mule deer, elk, antelope, upland game birds, and waterfowl.
 Our Block Management Areas (BMAs) are open from September 1 to December 31.
 Some areas may be open early for the 900 series antelope season.
-Please see the Region 6 Hunter Access Guide for dates.
+Please see the Statewide Hunter Access Guide for dates.
 Some landowners, including those not enrolled in Block Management, may be able to accommodate hunters with special needs.
 Hunters are encouraged to contact our regional FWP Office to determine if opportunities exist to meet specific needs.

 Two kinds of BMAs are available in Region 6, classified as Type I and Type II BMAs.
 In this region, Type I BMAs are areas in which hunters administer their own permission by using daily sign-in boxes.
 Type II BMAs are areas in which written permission is given to the hunters by landowners.

-Hunters can obtain specific BMA maps and rules on the FWP website under Region 6, on site at sign-in box locations or at landowner residences.
+Hunters can obtain specific BMA maps and rules on the FWP website under Region 6 after August 15th, on site at sign-in box locations or at landowner residences.
 Region 6 maps showing all BMAs are on display at the Glasgow and Havre offices.
-The Region 6 Hunter Access Guide is available on-line and by mail through all regional offices.
+The Statewide Hunter Access Guide is available on-line and by mail through all regional offices.
 Hunters can use this guide and the included map and chart to compare size, geographical location, and hunting opportunities desired on each BMA.